saramorgan/LWCGettingStarted/README.md

    - Add code to the subscriber component to receive data
    - Explain how to work with NavigationMixin
    - Add code to handle navigating to a data record

+TODO: Add branches with Starting and Ending code for modules with code